Florune/florune-wallet/README.md

 ## 🧾 License

-© Florune — All rights reserved.
+© ContractFoundry — All rights reserved.
+Florune - Early Access
 This repository distributes a **closed-source binary (APK)** for beta testing.
 Smart contracts and source code remain proprietary.